-15% off your first order*.

 Thursday, November 10, 2022

-To answer these questions, I met Marie Caucanas, clinical psychologist, riding teacher and former CSO rider on the Pro circuit.
-She founded her own method of equestrian mental preparation, L'ÊtreCavalier.
-I thank her for the time she devoted to us 🙏
+To answer these questions, I met Marie Caucanas, clinical psychologist, riding instructor and former show jumping rider on the Pro circuit.
+She founded her own equestrian mental preparation method, L'ÊtreCavalier.
+I'd like to thank her for her time 🙏

 📝 Table of contents

-Self-confidence is the rider's representation that the rider has of his own resources and abilities.
-Very often, fear on horseback paralyzes us and prevents us from considering our abilities with lucidity and objectivity.
-So, we believe we are not up to it, we don't feel at the level...
+Self-confidence is the rider's of one's own resources and abilities.
+Quite often, fear on horseback paralyzes us and prevents us from considering our abilities lucidly and objectively.
+So we think we're not up to the task, we don't feel we're up to scratch...
 In short, we lose self-confidence.

-Self-confidence is being aware of your abilities.
-With this awareness, you will put yourself into action.
+Self-confidence means being aware of your abilities.
+Thanks to this awareness, you can put yourself into action.

 Marie Caucanas

-Marie points out that the word "confidence" comes from the word "trust", in which there is "proud", which refers to the notion of reliability.
-So to have confidence is to be convinced of the reliability of the environment, of a situation, of a person.
+Marie points out that the word "confiance" comes from the word "confier", in which there is "fier", which refers to the notion of reliability.
+So to have confidence is to be convinced of the reliability of the environment, a situation or a person.

 Self-confidence is the reliability of oneself towards oneself.